Loopring/DEX-API/tpls/en/basics/signing.md

 4. **Poseidon Hash**：<https://www.poseidon-hash.info/>

-You can also refer to our [sample code](./examples.md) for more details.
+You can also refer to our [example code](./examples.md) for more details.